vtexdocs/help-center-content/docs/faq/en/i-registered-a-similar-category-but-the-products-are-not-displayed-why.md

 ---
-title: I registered a similar category, but the products are not displayed.
-Why?
+title: 'I registered a similar category, but the products are not displayed.
+Why?'
 id: frequentlyAskedQuestions_374
 status: PUBLISHED
 createdAt: 2017-04-27T22:36:46.454Z